• Skip to primary navigation

 Spices are a great way to transform and add bursts of flavor into your food.
 Rather than buying unnecessary ingredients to garnish your food and make it look appealing, cut down the cost and focus on spices you can add to enhance the flavor of your dish.
 Seasonings can be expensive, but they last a long time in your pantry and can be reused for other recipes.

-One way to save money on spices is to use readymade blends like Italian seasoning, herb-and-spice blends like the ones by Mrs. Dash and Frontier, and barbecue seasoning blends.
+One way to save money on spices is to use readymade blends like Italian seasoning, herb-and-spice blends like Mrs. Dash and Frontier, and barbecue seasoning blends.
 Even curry powder is actually a blend.
 That way you don’t buy 1,000 spices that sit in your cabinet for years.

 urban Vegetable Garden